mwitkow/go-conntrack/README.md

 # Status

-This code is being tried out in staging environments of Improbable's HTTP frontending stack ATM.
+This code is used by Improbable's HTTP frontending and proxying stack for debuging and monitoring of established user connections.

 Additional tooling will be added if needed, and contributions are welcome.